Shoulder Revision Surgery is performed at Tampa General Hospital

 Revision surgery is sometimes necessary because an artificial joint component has become loose, dislocated, worn, or infected.
 In other cases, complications from the initial surgery or improper healing have caused uncomfortable symptoms, like shoulder stiffness, weakness, and instability.
 Individuals who are experiencing discomfort or decreased range of motion after a shoulder replacement may want to consult with an orthopedic specialist, who can help determine if an additional surgery to correct the underlying issue is the best course of treatment.

-Shoulder revision surgery is available at Tampa General Hospital, named one of America's Best Hospitals for Orthopedics (ranked in the top 20) and Best in Florida for Orthopedics by U.S. News & World Report from 2020-2021.
+Shoulder revision surgery is available at Tampa General Hospital, named one of America's Best Hospitals for Orthopedics (ranked in the top 20) and Best in Florida for Orthopedics by U.S. News & World Report for 2020-2021.
 The board-certified orthopedic surgeons within TGH’s Joint Center perform a high volume of complex orthopedic procedures each year, including shoulder surgeries that restore mobility and comfort.
 Additionally, there are many reasons why TGH is an excellent choice for shoulder revision surgery:

 - TGH patients are cared for by multidisciplinary teams of physicians, nurses, physical and occupational therapists, social workers, occupational therapists, and home care coordinators.